phrxgoa/ProjectIndexer/README.md

 By providing an organized index, `Project Indexer` enhances the LLM's understanding from the outset.
 When combined with a **well-structured design document** containing patterns and examples, it facilitates **efficient onboarding** for new tasks or ongoing development in an active codebase.

+It works with C#, becuse thats what i use, so the Regex is set for this, but changing the Regex should enable you to Work with other programing files.

 ## Why Use ProjectIndexer?

 - **Reduces unnecessary LLM scanning**: Saves token usage compared to constant back-and-forth querying.